IPR Postdoctoral Fellow

 Journal Articles and Book Chapters

-Hostinar, C., Cicchetti, D., and Rogosch, F. (in press).
-Oxytocin receptor gene (OXTR) polymorphism and perceived social support predict total psychological symptoms in maltreated adolescents.
-Development and Psychopathology.
+Hostinar, C., Cicchetti, D., and Rogosch, F. (2014).
+Oxytocin receptor gene polymorphism, perceived social support, and psychological symptoms in maltreated adolescents.
+Development and Psychopathology, 26(2), 465-77.

-Lucas-Thompson, R., and Hostinar, C. (in press).
+Lucas-Thompson, R., and Hostinar, C. (2013).
 Family income and appraisals of parental conflict as predictors of psychological adjustment and diurnal cortisol in emerging adulthood.
-Journal of Family Psychology.
+Journal of Family Psychology, 27(5), 784-94.

 Hostinar, C., and Gunnar, M. (2013).
 The developmental effects of early life stress: A review of current theoretical frameworks.
 Current Directions in Psychological Science.